Skip to main content

 (d) Drugdex information system; and

-(e) Peer-reviewed medical literature (that is, scientific, medical, and pharmaceutical publications in which original manuscripts are rejected or published after having been critically reviewed by unbiased independent experts).
+(e) Peer-reviewed medical literature ( scientific, medical, and pharmaceutical publications in which original manuscripts are rejected or published after critical review by unbiased independent experts).

-(3) Remedial strategies shall be recommended by the DUR board and may be approved by ODM for use when clinical concerns are identified based on the monitoring of items listed in paragraph (B)(1) of this rule.
+(3) Remedial strategies are recommended by the DUR board and may be approved by ODM for use when clinical concerns are identified based on the monitoring of items listed in paragraph (B)(1) of this rule.

 (C) DUR board